71 Lime Street,

 Eventually, as ABC tripled their main cinema (the ex-Forum directly across the street), the Futurist Cinema was closed on 17th July 1982 with Mel Brook’s “History of the World-Part 1” and “Blazing Saddles”.

 It has not been used since and the condition inside is very poor.
 In 2014 plans were proposed to demolish the cinema to build student housing on the site.
 This has stirred the local population into trying to save at least the façade of the building.
 In 2016, the façade was deemed to be structurally unsound, and by May 2016, the pavement in front of the building has been cordoned off, with pedestrians now having to cross over the other side of Lime Street to get by.
 Liverpool Council appear to be on the side of the developers, and despite two orders from the Court of Appeal to retain the façade, these are being ignored by the City Surveyor.
+An appeal to save the building was denied by a court ruling on 2nd August 2016, and demolition began in the early hours of 3rd August 2016.

 Just login to your account and subscribe to this theater